 What Are Veneers?

-Veneers are thin pieces of porcelain or plastic used to recreate the natural look of teeth while providing strength and resilience like that of natural tooth enamel.
+Veneers are thin pieces of porcelain or plastic used to recreate the natural look of teeth while providing the strength and resilience of natural tooth enamel.
 They can be used to change the color, shape, or size of your teeth by covering spots or stains and creating straight lines.

 Veneers are cemented over the front of your teeth, and they are commonly used to improve the appearance of teeth due to damage or discoloration.
 Even with damaged teeth, the installation is relatively easy as veneers can adhere to uneven or chipped surfaces.
 If cared for properly, they can often last anywhere from seven to 20 years.
 This longevity is extremely important since veneers are typically irreversible due to a small amount of enamel being removed during the procedure.

 - Whitening.
 For those with teeth that are resistant to whitening, veneers can make even the darkest teeth appear bright white.

 - Resistant to Stains.
 Even tough stains such as coffee, tea, and cigarette smoke won’t affect the coloring of your veneers.

 - Quick Fix.
 Veneers can potentially be a quick fix for issues such as minor twists, overlaps, or small gaps.

 - Teeth Remain Largely Intact.
 As opposed to crowns, your teeth are only altered minimally to fit the veneer.